-Trigger Warning – Bullying, upsetting read, almost 1.3k word count and only a synopsis.
+Trigger Warning – Bullying, upsetting read, almost 1.9k word count and only a synopsis of our story.

 If I could paint a picture of the pain of bullying I would because a picture can say much more than any amount of words.
-But I hope my words can help you instead, paint your own picture of young lives tainted, damaged and almost destroyed by bullying.
+But I hope my words can help you understand young lives tainted, damaged and almost destroyed by bullying.

 Begin by taking a nice relaxing breath and feel the peace and contentment of a happy life…Just breath.

 Now I add two children and we see the eldest overcome some challenges, such as being shy, a characteristic of many first children.
 Because of relocating, we support her through changing school after one year.
 Our youngest child began life weighing 2lb 9oz and was the best Christmas present we brought home, that Christmas, three months after he was born and daily drives one hour each way.
 Now laugh with us and imagine the relief of a diagnosis of full health for him at the age of one.
 No heart murmur.
 No lung deficiency.
 No eye sight problems as predicted.
 We feel proud and happy as we watch him run into school without a backward glance, loving all the new activity and company.